wu-json/dovetail/docs/design.md

 ### Startup

 1. Connect to Docker daemon
-2. Scan running containers for `dovetail.enable=true`
+2. Scan running containers for `dovetail.name` label
-3. For each enabled container, create Tailscale service
+3. For each labeled container, create Tailscale service
 4. Start watching Docker events

 ### Container Start

 1. Receive container start event
-2. Inspect container for dovetail labels
+2. Inspect container for `dovetail.name` label
-3. If enabled:
+3. If present:
    - Extract name and port from labels
    - Get container IP from Docker network
    - Create new `tsnet.Server` with hostname